Steve Way (actor)

 Steve Way (born December 28, 1990) is an American actor and comedian.
 He is best known for his recurring role as Steve, a friend of the lead character Ramy Hassan on the Hulu series Ramy.

-Way was born with muscular dystrophy, and in addition to being an entertainer, he is an advocate for disability rights and universal health care and for actors with disabilities in Hollywood.
+Way was born with muscular dystrophy, and is an advocate for disability rights and universal health care and for actors with disabilities in Hollywood.
 Way also works as a high school substitute teacher.

 An August 2020 article about Way mentioned that he is working with Apple TV+ to develop his own series.